oscal-compass/community/GOVERNANCE.md

 The process for moving an inactive member to **Emeritus** status is as follows:

 * Grace Period: If a member is unable to maintain active participation for a consecutive period of **3 months**, a Committee Chair will reach out privately to check in with them.
-Based on the outcome of the discussion, the member may choose to remove themselves from the MAINTAINERS file, as noted above in the "Stepping down policy" section.
+Based on the outcome of the discussion, the member may choose to remove themselves from the MAINTAINERS file, as d above in the "Stepping down policy" section.
 * Vote: If the member remains inactive for another month or cannot be reached, a vote may be called.
 This requires a 2/3 majority vote from the other active members (excluding the member being voted out).
 * Offboarding: If the vote passes, a pull request will be opened by another member to remove the individual from the `MAINTAINERS.md` file.
 Following the merge of the pull request, their privileged access to resources will be revoked.
 They will be considered an **Emeritus Oversight Committee Members** and are welcome to become active again by following the standard nomination process.
 * In such cases, the vacancy will be filled according to the procedures outlined in this document.